 How Xerox responds to vulnerability reports

-- After we receive your vulnerability report we will confirm receipt by e-mail from the automated system immediately and then within two business days, from someone on our Product Security Information Response Team (PSIRT).
+- After we receive your vulnerability report we will confirm receipt by e-mail from the automated system immediately and then within two business days, from someone on our Xerox Security Response Center (XSRC).

 - An exploit exists

 - The exploit has been implemented external to Xerox

 - The exploit has been made known to Xerox